addr2data/aws-certification-prep/exercises/ex-003_TestingBasicConnectivity.rst

 ``Ubuntu Server 16.04 LTS (HVM), SSD Volume Type``

-Use the following table to identify the 'imageId' for your default region.
+Use the following table to identify the 'imageId' for your region.

 .. list-table::
    :widths: 25, 25, 25, 25, 25, 25